mh-mukul/quadsearch/README.md

 alembic upgrade head
 ```

+### Important Environment Variables
+- `ARTIFACTS_DIR`: Directory for storing Docling artifacts & necessary models.
+When running the application for the first time, these artifacts will be downloaded here.
+- `EMBEDDING_MODEL`: The embedding model to be used for generating vector representations of documents and queries.
+Default is `all-MiniLM-L6-v2` from SentenceTransformers.
+- `RERANKER_MODEL`: The reranker model to be used for re-ranking search results.
+Default is `ms-marco-MiniLM-L-6-v2` from Cross-Encoder.
+- `CHUNKER_MODEL`: The chunker model to be used for chunking documents.
+Default is `all-MiniLM-L6-v2` from SentenceTransformers.
+- `CHUNKER_MAX_TOKENS`: Maximum number of tokens per chunk.
+Default is `512`.

 ### API Endpoints

 The following API endpoints are available:

 - `/api/v1/create_collection` (POST): Creates a new index in the DB.
+- `/api/v1/process_doc` (POST): Processes and parses a document.
 - `/api/v1/add_document` (POST): Inserts document rows in a collection.
 - `/api/v1/search` (POST): Searches for documents in a collection.